 — The Youth’s Instructor, May 12, 1898

-Through my conflicts and temptations, O Lord, I take hold of Your strength, setting my mind on things above, not on the things of this world.
-As the Author and Finisher of my faith, I make an entire surrender of my soul to You.
-I pray that You will grant me, according to the riches of Your glory, to be strengthened with all might in my inner being, and that Christ may dwell in my heart by faith that I may be filled with all the fulness of God.
+Through my conflicts and temptations, O Lord, I take hold of Your strength and set my mind on things above, not on the things of this world.
+I make an entire surrender of my soul to You and let You be the Author and Finisher of my faith.
+I pray that You will grant me, according to the riches of Your glory, to be strengthened with all might in my inner being, and that Christ may dwell in my heart by faith so I may be filled with all Your fulness!